Summary

 T-test

-The commonly used are:
+The commonly used t-tests are:

 • one-sample t-test – used to test mean of a variable in one group

-• two-sample t-test – used to test difference in means of a variable between two groups (if the “two groups” are data of the same individuals collected at 2 time points, we say it is two-sample paired t-test)
+• if the “two groups” are data of the same individuals collected at 2 time points, we say it is two-sample paired t-test)

 t.test(x, y = NULL,